beaucharman/accordionize/README.md

 # Accordionize

-> Add accordion behavior to a definition list
+> Add accordion behavior to a definition list.

 ## Usage